comic-manga-ebook/ecmb_builder/README.md

 - `zeropad`<br/>
   will prefix everything with 0000
 - `prefix`<br/>
-  will prefix everything with an incremental zero-filled number eg. 0010, 0020, 0030
+  will prefix everything with an incremental zero-filled number e.g. 0010, 0020, 0030
 - `reverse`<br/>
   will prefix everything with an incremental zero-filled number in reverse order
 - `rename`<br/>
   will rename everything with an incremental zero-filled number.
-You will loose the original name<br/><br/>
+You will lose the original name<br/><br/>

 **Run it in git-console:**
 - open the folder "ecmb_builder"
 - open the git-console with right-click (like you have done before)
-- type `invoke [FUNCTION] [OBJECT] "[MY_BOOK_FOLDER]"` eg. `invoke rename images "My_Book_Folder"` and press `[ENTER]`<br/><br/>
+- type `invoke [FUNCTION] [OBJECT] "[MY_BOOK_FOLDER]"` e.g. `invoke rename images "My_Book_Folder"` and press `[ENTER]`<br/><br/>

 **Special Functions:**

 Special functions will try to help you, but you have to check the results manually.
 - `parse chapters`<br/>
   The renamer searches for a 'c' followed by one or two numbers and brings them to a new order with an incremental zerofilled prefix.
-It will shuffle up your chapter-folders, but you won't loose original name!
+It will shuffle up your chapter-folders, but you won't lose the original name!
 - `group volumes [NUMBER]`<br/>
   will group your chapter to [NUMBER] volumes, based on the average page-count